kning/kning.github.io/index.md

 I'm a freelance analytics engineer helping businesses build analytics infrastructure.

-I have 8 years of experience across data roles and have worked with companies like Spotify, Better, Seatgeek, and Clearcover.
+I have 8 years of experience across data roles and have worked with companies like Spotify, Better, Seatgeek, Findigs, and Clearcover.

 ## Infrastructure solutions
 I help businesses select and implement analytics infrastructure.
 I have particular expertise in Looker, but I'm also official partners with dbt Labs, Snowflake, and Fivetran.